unloggedio/server/README.md

 ### Creating a S3 bucket.

 - Create a private S3 bucket in AWS.
+This step is optional, since the server will create a bucket by itself, if a bucket with the given name in region is not found.
 - To use the server following environment variables are needed:
 	1. `bucket_name`: Name of the s3 bucket
 	2. `bucket_region_url`: This is the URL of s3 region.
 For example `https://s3.eu-west-1.amazonaws.com`